-Osteoarthritis (degenerative arthritis) is the form caused by wear-and-tear on your back’s joints due to the natural aging process.
-Because osteoarthritis is progressive, it may begin by affecting a single joint before moving on to affect others.
+A degenerative arthritis, osteoarthritis is caused by wear-and-tear on your spine’s joints due to the natural aging process.
+Because osteoarthritis is progressive, it may begin by affecting a single joint before affecting others.

 Recognizing the Symptoms of Spinal Arthritis for Early Detection